Together, we're aligning actions against diabetes, and engaging South Carolinians to lead healthier lives.

 In financial terms, diabetes imposes a staggering burden of $11,000 every minute on our state3.
 And while its overall impact is staggering, Black South Carolinians suffer disproportionately: research shows 16.4% of Black adults have diabetes compared with 11.3% of white adults4.
 Even worse, Black individuals have more than double the risk of dying from diabetes that white individuals (46.5 vs. 18.9 deaths per 100,000 respectively, 2017-20195).

-Diabetes Free SC (DFSC) is a long-term, statewide initiative that aims to transform the health of South Carolinians.
+Diabetes Free SC (DFSC) is a long-term, statewide initiative that aims to transform the health of South Carolinians, with a particular emphasis on promoting equity, and reducing disparities in access and quality of diabetes prevention, education, and care.
 Launched in 2020, a key aim of this effort is to support and align existing efforts against diabetes, in order to gain efficiencies of scale and foster collaboration.

 In addition, DFSC aims for statewide, population-level change through innovative strategies that take maximum advantage of new technologies.
 Since diabetes does silent damage to the human body over years or decades, we focus on early interventions to prolong healthy life.
 Funding for DFSC projects is from the BlueCross BlueShield of South Carolina Foundation; accordingly, there is a major focus on health disparities and on improved health for under-resourced communities.

-- Improving pregnancy outcomes in women with diabetes
+- To improve pregnancy outcomes and the health of women with diabetes

-- Reducing lifelong risk of diabetes in children
+- To reduce lifelong risk of diabetes in children

-- Preventing diabetes and its complications in adults
+- To prevent diabetes and its complications in adults

 - Implement an innovative, multi-pronged statewide program